-PM apology over Libyan's 'appalling treatment'
+PM apology over Libyans' 'appalling treatment'

 "The UK government believes your accounts.
 Neither of you should have been treated this way.
 The UK government's actions contributed to your detention, rendition and suffering.
 The UK government shared information about you with its international partners."

-Mrs May also wrote that the UK "should have done more to reduce the risk" of the pair being mistreated, saying: "We accept this was a failing on our part.
+Mrs May said the UK "should have done more to reduce the risk" of the pair being mistreated, adding: "We accept this was a failing on our part.
 On behalf of Her Majesty's government, I apologise unreservedly."

-A leading opponent of the then Libyan leader Colonel Muammar Gaddafi, Mr Belhaj says he was abducted in Bangkok - along with his wife, then five-months pregnant - while attempting to fly to London to claim asylum in the UK.

-Mr Belhaj was jailed upon his return to the country, while Moroccan-born Ms Boudchar was released shortly before giving birth.
+Ms Boudchar, who travelled to the UK with her son Abderrahim to hear the statement in Parliament, described the day's events as "historic" and called on world leaders to show solidarity for those who have suffered injustice "even if they're of different religion or culture".

 Who is Abdul Hakim Belhaj?